neomaxzero/currency-converter/README.md

   - I've worked before with Next.JS and it can be flexible enough to go from a Client side rendered app to a fully server side rendered app.
 (Proficiency)
   - Future features availability.
 (Potential)
   - Chakra UI because of accessibility and documentation wise it's very easy to follow.
+  - I introduce acceptance tests at an earlier stage to allow some refactoring.

 ## Roadmap